Updated to include even more ideas! The list is now more than 18 and growing!

 Disclaimer – I’m not a doctor, nor a chemist, nor pharmacist.
 In order to be on the safe side, test a sample and use these products at your own risk.
 Keep in mind, some people are more sensitive to certain chemical combinations or scents than others.

-Huge List of 18 DIY Cleaning Products and Homemade Household Products You Can Make at Home
+18 DIY Cleaning Products and Homemade Household Products You Can Make at Home

 In order to save money, here are the Items You’ll need for these Homemade DIY Household Products.